Just how strong is the am-cor System? Click here to see an example of the during Hurricane Ivan.

 Steel and concrete do not expand with moisture, and so do not over-stress their fasteners by swelling after a flood.
 Even if water enters wall cavities, damage is minimal because steel is galvanized, and the cement skin “breathes” which means that excess moisture can escape in the form of water vapor once sunlight hits wall surfaces. am-cor frame cavities do not have the residual sugar in wood to support mold, mildew, fungus or bacteria.

 am-cor flood resistant design has been approved by the U. S. Army Corps of Engineers for construction along the eastern seaboard of the United States.
 Flood relief vents are not required with am-cor flood resistant foundations.
-Please see our Code Compliance section for other qualifications of the am-cor System.
+Please see our section for other qualifications of the am-cor System.

-A real world example of the am-cor System's Hurricane resistance
+- Hurricane Ivan Impact: A real world example of the am-cor System's Hurricane resistance